What is Leading Edge?

 - Leading Edge Innovation Radar – a termly update sharing best and next thinking from across the network and from thought leaders nationally and internationally.

 - Innovation grants– we are committed to supporting innovative practice in Leading Edge schools.
 Every school in the network has a chance to bid for £1000 funding to support a project they are working on.
 Schools are able to submit more than one application.
-From this year we are increasing the number of grants available and making them more flexible.
 The outcomes of the successful projects are published to all Leading Edge schools.

 What can you expect from Leading Edge activities?